-Public Transport in Guatemala is chaotic, hot and runs to a schedule only it seems to know – but if you have the patience it can be very cheap and rewarding.
-Wheater you opt to stay in Flores or inside the Tikal National Park – all the best transport options will generally go via Flores or the ajacent town of Santa Elena so I will focus on that first.
+Public Transport in Guatemala is chaotic, hot and runs to a schedule only it seems to know – but if you have the patience, it can be very cheap and rewarding.
+Wheater you opt to stay in Flores or inside the Tikal National Park – all the best transport options will generally go via Flores or the adjacent town of Santa Elena, so I will focus on that first.

-If you are on a tight schedule or don’t fancy wasting hours of your holiday in a bus this is that best option.
-Taxi’s can easily be arranged to Flores for 20Q or you can arrange a shuttle / take a local bus from outside the airport during the day direct to Tikal National Park.
+If you are on a tight schedule or don’t fancy wasting hours of your holiday on a bus, this is the best option.
+Taxi’s can easily be arranged to Flores for 20Q, or you can arrange a shuttle / take a local bus from outside the airport during the day direct to Tikal National Park.

-From Guatemala City or Antigua to Flores / Tikal National Park: Multiple Pullman coach buses for Tikal from Guatemala City leave daily (Autobuses del Norte, Linea Dorada, Fuente del Norte) taking around 10 hours with various levels of comfort.
 All the reviews I have heard say it’s very mixed what you will get – Just be sure to book your ticket direct where you can as otherwise it is likely you will be overcharged and get bad seats.
-Buses tend to leave around 10am or 10pm offering a day or night service.
-There are no direct shuttles operating as I can tell, and from Antigua to Tikal you will be sold a shuttle connection to Guatemala City with an onwards bus ticket.
-And sorry a Tikal day trip from Antigua is not really feasible but with the right combination of flights over-night is …Just don’t rush it!
+Buses tend to leave around 10 am or 10 pm offering a day or night service.

 Buying Tickets to Tikal National Park

-At the entrance to Tikal National Park (about 5 kilometers from the ruins) there is a road-block where all passengers must disembark and buy tickets before being allowed to proceed.
-Cash and cards are both accepted here but being in the jungle WiFi is spotty at best so, as in elsewhere in Guatemala, cash is king.
+At the entrance to Tikal National Park (about 5 kilometers from the ruins), there is a road-block where all passengers must disembark and buy tickets before being allowed to proceed.
+Cash and cards are both accepted here, but being in the jungle, WiFi is spotty at best, so, as in elsewhere in Guatemala, cash is king.

 Where To Stay At Tikal National Park

 Between the location in the jungle, the distance from the ruins and the pool I honestly cannot believe so many people opt to make the long day trip out from Flores which can involve up to 4 hours in a shuttle when you could relax at Tikal Inn, enjoy the ruins on your own (and beat the crowds!) and cool off in the pool after instead of cramming into a shuttle to get yourself back.

-One of the owners, Roxy, is herself a qualified guide and people will stay here just to go on one of her amazing tours.
-The history and majesty of the lost ruins of Tikal National Park are truly done justice here!
+One of the owners, Roxy, is herself a qualified guide, and people will stay here just to go on one of her amazing tours.
+The history and majesty of the lost ruins of Tikal National Park are genuinely done justice here!
 Shuttles and transfers can also be arranged to Flores Airport or to/from Belize.

 What to Bring For A Visit To Tikal National Park

-Tikal National Park is truly remote and does present a few challenges that can be overcome – either with forward planning or a costly purchase from the markets just outside the entrance.
+Tikal National Park is truly remote and does present a few challenges that can be overcome – either with some forward planning or a costly purchase from the markets just outside the entrance.
 Don’t forget there are no ATM’s at Tikal National Park.
-Below is my recommended packing list for Tikal:

-- A light rain-jacket
+- A light rain jacket

-- 2 litres of water
+- 2 liters of water